-Many investment treaties allow the investor to choose which arbitration rules will govern the arbitration proceedings.
-18 The most common - which is the focus of this chapter - are the Rules of the ICSID Convention 19 and the UNCITRAL Rules.
-20 Some major differences between the ICSID and UNCITRAL options are as follows.
+Many investment treaties allow the investor to choose which arbitration rules will govern the arbitration proceedings.18 The most common - which is the focus of this chapter - are the ICSID Arbitration Rules19 and the UNCITRAL Rules.20 Some major differences between the ICSID and UNCITRAL options are as follows.

-• Cost: arbitration proceedings under the ICSID Convention may be less expensive when compared with ad hoc arbitration under the UNCITRAL Rules because the ICSID Rules provide a fee schedule that establishes hourly fees for arbitrators, which are usually less than the typical market rates.
-21 The UNCITRAL Rules, on the other hand, give arbitrators the discretion to determine their fees so long as they are reasonable.
-22 In addition, and with regard to procedural expenses, the services provided by the ICSID Secretariat are at minimum cost.
-Arbitration proceedings under the UNCITRAL Rules, by contrast, are ad hoc in nature and not administered by an institution by default.
-23 While this enables the parties to avoid having to pay an institutional fee, it can also lead to inefficiency and, ultimately, increased costs.
+Cost: Arbitration proceedings under the ICSID Convention may be less expensive when compared with ad hoc arbitration under the UNCITRAL Rules because the ICSID Rules provide a fee schedule that establishes hourly fees for arbitrators, which are usually less than the typical market rates.21 The UNCITRAL Rules, on the other hand, give arbitrators the discretion to determine their fees so long as they are reasonable.22 In addition, and with regard to procedural expenses, the services provided by the ICSID Secretariat are at minimum cost.
+Arbitration proceedings under the UNCITRAL Rules, by contrast, are ad hoc in nature and not administered by an institutional fee, it can also lead to inefficiency and, ultimately, increased costs.

-17 Article 9(3) of the China-Nigeria BIT (2001); Article 10(2) of the Albania-Greece BIT (1991); Article 6(2) of the Ecuador-USA BIT (1993).
+17 Article 9(3) of the China-Nigeria BIT (2001); Article 10(2) of the Albania-Greece BIT (1991); Article 6(2) of the Ecuador-US BIT (1993).
+Clauses in similar form were the subject of Vivendi v.
+Argentina I, Award, 21 November 2000, paragraphs 55 and 81.

-18 See, for example, Article 10(4) of the Argentina-Germany BIT (1996); Article 6(3) of the Ecuador-USA BIT (1993).
+18 See, for example, Article 10(4) of the Argentina-Germany BIT (1996); Article 6(3) of the Ecuador-US BIT (1993).

 19 If one of the contracting parties to an investment treaty is not a party to the ICSID Convention, an investment treaty will typically not give the parties the choice of instituting arbitration proceedings under the ICSID Convention.
-It will, instead, state that the Rules of the ICSID Convention will apply only when both parties become parties to the ICSID Convention or go with the Rules of the ICSID Additional Facility, the UNCITRAL Rules or other institutional rules (such as the Rules of the International Chamber of Commerce).
+It will, instead, state that the ICSID Arbitration Rules will apply only when both parties become parties to the ICSID Convention or go with the Rules of the ICSID Additional Facility, the UN Commission on International Trade Law (UNCITRAL) Rules or other institutional rules (such as the Rules of the International Chamber of Commerce).